openshift/assisted-service/docs/enhancements/dynamic-fetching-of-openshift-versions.md

   doesn't consume too much of it, it might be better.
 * When implementing the binaries LRU cache, should we prioritize the latest versions of each y-release?
-We expect those to be the most common ones, but maybe it's better to let the LRU mechanism determine what's the common versions by itself?
+We expect those to be the most common ones, but maybe it's better to let the LRU mechanism determine what are the common versions by itself?
 * How should we limit database entries?
 In case of a bug in the code that writes way too much version entries, can we make sure to mitigate the issue on our side? (without interrupting app-sre for their help on manual database